Lismore was severely impacted by major flood events in 2022, damaging more than 6,000 properties in the Northern Rivers.

 The corporation will prepare assessment documentation to support an application for a site compatibility certificate.
 The department will set the documentation required.

 Certificate applications must be submitted through the NSW Planning Portal, where they will be publicly available.
-The department will consult with Lismore City Council or the local planning panel, the NSW Rural Fire Service, if land is bush fire prone, and any other relevant agency during this process.
+The department will consult with Lismore City Council, the NSW Rural Fire Service, if land is bush fire prone, and any other relevant agency during this process.

 The department will then assess applications against a range of considerations before deciding whether to issue a site compatibility certificate.